discretegames/runmany/README.md

 - `<settings-json>` is the optional .json file that defines how languages are run and how the output is formatted.
 - `<output-file>` is the optional file to send the output to.
 When omitted output goes to stdout.

-**When a settings JSON file is not provided, the hardcoded settings JSON at the top of the .many file is used.
-If neither is provided, or for any missing settings, [default_settings.json](https://github.com/discretegames/runmany/blob/main/runmany/default_settings.json) is used as a fallback.**
+When a settings JSON file is not provided, the [hardcoded settings JSON](https://github.com/discretegames/runmany#hardcoded-settings) at the top of the .many file is used.
+If neither is present, or for any missing settings, [default_settings.json](https://github.com/discretegames/runmany/blob/main/runmany/default_settings.json) is used as a fallback.

 See [the examples folder](https://github.com/discretegames/runmany/tree/main/examples) for some .many files to try.
 Note that they were run on a Windows machine with the necessary interpreters and compilers installed.

-The [default JSON](https://github.com/discretegames/runmany/blob/main/runmany/default_settings.json) has presets for a handful of languages, namely Python, Python 2, JavaScript, TypeScript, Java, Kotlin, Rust, Go, C, C++, and C#.
-But any of these can be overwritten and new languages can be added by populating the `"languages"` key in a custom JSON.
-See more details in the [Settings section.](https://github.com/discretegames/runmany#settings-json)
+By default, RunMany has presets for a handful of languages, namely Python, Python 2, JavaScript, TypeScript, Java, Kotlin, Rust, Go, C, C++, and C#.
+But any of these can be overwritten and new languages can be added by populating the `"languages"` key in the settings JSON.
+See more details in the [settings section.](https://github.com/discretegames/runmany#settings-json)

 ## Running From Python